Nexmo/station/_documentation/concepts/overview.md

 title: Overview
 ---

-**Limited content currently exists for this page.
-This is a placeholder.**

 # Concepts

 There are a number of shared concepts between the various Nexmo APIs: the use of OAuth tokens, JSON Web Tokens (JWTs), signed requests, and webhooks.
 The guides below explain in detail how to implement these elements.